AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 - **Thu, 3 February 2022**

-  All times approximate, breaks every hour
+  All times approximate, breaks every hour.

   - **11:50 -- 12:30:** What can you do with a computational cluster?: